Depressed over worthless degree

 - Promote your problem-solving skills.
 As a liberal arts student, you have been trained to dissect problems, analyze issues and develop practical solutions.

 - Emphasize your business savvy side.
 It is important to show employers that you have the ability to think critically and solve complex problems that could be used in several different business jobs.

 Here's a suggestion that may help you feel better: Visit your school's career education center.
 They might be able to provide some perspective in this area.
 They may also be able to connect you with some alum's who graduated with your degree.
-If you are a Columbia student, visit the University Center for Career Education.

 Remember, in the end, you are much more than a major.
 Aside from the time you spent hitting the books and tickling the keys (on a computer that is), what other experiences did you have in college?
 Internship, work, and extracurricular activities can all contribute to a well-rounded student.
 College may have been a long and winding road, but the experiences, skills, and strengths you collected along the way will prove to be invaluable.